Cheap solar has become a serious problem here in Australia, with cowboys out to make a quick buck, and unfortunately, it is only getting worse.

 All Solaray customers get the direct phone number to our support team, which means no call centres, no long wait times, and personalised service.
 This additional support is worth many hundreds of dollars, and it is one of the main reasons why we have such great customer feedback & online reviews.

 We’ve got entire articles about the benefits of good quality panels, however, it can be summed up with three words:

 Having already discussed performance and reliability, let’s take a quick look at longevity.

 Solar panels degrade over time, and top-quality panels such as the LG NeON R range are warranted to output at least 88.4% of their original output after 25 years.
 The industry standard is 80%, however, we are finding that over the years the cheaper panels are often degrading at a much faster rate.
 Again, this would normally be covered under warranty, but getting free service and finding replacement panels can sometimes be… tricky.

 There are other studies that show that on average, a good quality panel will last more than 10 years longer than the cheaper ones.
-This has now been backed up by LG Solar extending all their warranties to 25 years, a full 15 years longer than almost all other manufacturers.
+This has now been backed up by LG Solar extending their product warranty to 25 years on the NeON panel range, a full 15 years longer than almost all other manufacturers.

 Thank you for taking the time to read the whole article.
 We are dedicated to providing as much information as possible so that you can make an informed decision before choosing a solar system.

 For more information, please submit your details below and one of our solar experts will call you back.
 We only sell the top brands, but if you don’t want a good quality system by now, perhaps you never will!